ikmdev/komet/README.md

       }
    }
    ```
-4. Komet design also cognitive framework to implement MVVM architecture framework.
+4. Komet's design also includes the cognitive framework to implement MVVM architecture framework.
-you can find more information along with the examples [here](https://github.com/carldea/cognitive/wiki)
+You can find more information along with the examples [here](https://github.com/carldea/cognitive/wiki)
-   1. Gradel:
+   1. Gradle:
       ```
       implementation 'org.carlfx:cognitive:1.3.0'
       ```